The Castellani Andriaccio Duo

 Matthew is also a member of the classical guitar ensemble, Saltarello, performing along with The Castellani-Andriaccio Guitar Duo since 2006.
 In addition, he is a certified Suzuki Instructor, having received his training with the distinguished Frank Longay and David Madsen.

-Matt has recorded and performs with the band, Crikwater, known extensively throughout the Western New York Region for their outstanding performance of Irish music.
+Matt has recorded and performs with the band, The Brothers Blue and Crikwater, known extensively throughout the Western New York Region for their outstanding performance of Irish music.

-Walt Sopicki joins our faculty as our new instructor of Jazz Guitar!
+Walt Sopicki joins our faculty as our instructor of Jazz Guitar!

 We are pleased to welcome Walt and his many years of performing and teaching throughout the Western New York area.